gbyangg/seatunnel-website/versioned_docs/version-2.3.12/seatunnel-engine/telemetry.md

 # Telemetry

-Integrating `Metrices` through `Prometheus-exports` can better seamlessly connect to related monitoring platforms such as Prometheus and Grafana, improving the ability to monitor and alarm of the SeaTunnel cluster.
+Integrating `Metrics` through `Prometheus-exports` can better seamlessly connect to related monitoring platforms such as Prometheus and Grafana, improving the ability to monitor and alarm of the SeaTunnel cluster.

 You can configure telemetry's configurations in the `seatunnel.yaml` file.